VictoriaDeery/Enterprise-Computer-Imaging-PXE-and-USB-Deployment/README.md

 <h2>References & Inspiration</h2>

-- This repository was inspired by **best practices demonstrated** in the video
+- This repository was inspired by **best practices demonstrated** in the video:
   ["How to Image Computers | PXE | USB Drive"](https://www.youtube.com/watch?v=N9oohOcQI64) by East Charmer.
-- This documentation was structured based on **industry-standard imaging workflows**.